biocsuwb/ensemble-binclass/README.md

 |  1 | GO:MF    | GO:0019811 | cocaine binding                                  | 0.0498746 | True          | "Binding to cocaine (2-beta-carbomethoxy-3-beta-benzoxytropane), an alkaloid obtained from dried leaves of the South American shrub Erythroxylon coca or by chemical synthesis."
 [GOC:jl, ISBN:0198506732]                                                                                                                                                                                                                      |           1 |            5 |                   1 |                   20212 |         0.2 | 1         | query_1 | ['GO:0043169', 'GO:0097159', 'GO:1901363']               |
 |  2 | GO:MF    | GO:0050785 | advanced glycation end-product receptor activity | 0.0498746 | True          | "Combining with advanced glycation end-products and transmitting the signal to initiate a change in cell activity.
 Advanced glycation end-products (AGEs) form from a series of chemical reactions after an initial glycation event (a non-enzymatic reaction between reducing sugars and free amino groups of proteins)."
 [GOC:signaling, PMID:12453678, PMID:12707408, PMID:7592757, PMID:9224812, Wikipedia:RAGE_(receptor)] |           1 |            5 |                   1 |                   20212 |         0.2 | 1         | query_1 | ['GO:0038023']                                           |

+Table 1.
+The g:Profiler results for the top 5 features selected by the LASSO method.

 ## Example 2 - Construct the predictive model with molecular data by using basic classifiers

 ### Required parameters